pranavv04/bookSystemAssignment/README.md

 - JWT-based user signup and login
 - Add new books (authenticated users only)
 - View books with pagination and filter support (author, genre)
-- Get detailed book view with average ratings and paginated reviews
-- Submit, update, and delete reviews (one per user per book)
 - Search books by title or author (case-insensitive & partial match)

 ---